 Tessa’s Recipe Rundown

-Ease: Super simple and easy.
+Ease: Quick & simple.
 Almost takes as long to make as it would to hop in the car and drive to the coffee shop and back!

 This post may contain affiliate links.
 Read our disclosure policy.

-There’s just something about ultra-fresh citrus and tart sweetness from dried cranberries that makes for magic.
+There’s just something about ultra-fresh orange flavor and tart cranberries that makes for magic.
 It’s such an incredible flavor combination.

 Sprinkle of Science